OpenEnergyPlatform/oeplatform/docs/installation/guides/installation.md

 ### 5.1 How to install the databases

+You can install the database and connect it to django as you like.
+Note that we currently use PostgreSQL version 14.

-You have two options to install the database:
+Below we offer our best practice to setup the databases.
+You have two options to install the databases:

 #### a) Install the database manually
    * You chose to install the databases manually by installing PostgreSQL & jenna-fuseki and complete the setup.
 In this case you can follow our [manual database setup guide](./manual-db-setup.md).